StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 Would you like to introduce the deletion period for all documents?
 Write us a message at support@skribble.com.

-**Setting or changing deletion period**
+**Setting deletion period**

 By default, the deletion period is 30 days.
-You can choose a deletion period that better fits your company in a few easy steps.
+You can set a deletion period that fits your company needs in a few easy steps.
 From your Business profile:

 - Go to **Deletion period**
 - Click on the **Pen symbol**